John G. Thompson

 John Griggs Thompson (born October 13, 1932) is an American mathematician at the University of Florida noted for his work in the field of finite groups.
 He was awarded the Fields Medal in 1970, the Wolf Prize in 1992, and the Abel Prize in 2008.

 Biography

 Thompson received his Bachelor of Arts from Yale University in 1955 and his doctorate from the University of Chicago in 1959 under the supervision of Saunders Mac Lane.
-After spending some time on the mathematics faculty at the University of Chicago, he moved in 1970 to receive the Rouse Ball Professorship in Mathematics at the University of Cambridge and later moved to the Mathematics Department of the University of Florida as a Graduate Research Professor.
+After spending some time on the mathematics faculty at the University of Chicago, he moved to the UK, in 1970, to take up the Rouse Ball Professorship in Mathematics at the University of Cambridge and later moved to the Mathematics Department of the University of Florida as a Graduate Research Professor.
 He is currently a professor emeritus of pure mathematics at the University of Cambridge, and a professor of mathematics at the University of Florida.
 He received the Abel Prize in 2008 together with Jacques Tits.